microbit-sam/microbit-docs/docs/ble/partial-flashing-service.md

 **Out Of Order Packet
 If the micro:bit detects an out of order packet the packet count is set to the end of the block (start of block + 3, ready for the next) and a notification is sent to inform the client.
+The client needs to update the packet # to the start of the next block - add 4 to the start of the block (block packet counts always start with a multiple of 4: 0, 4, 8, 12..).

 | Byte 0 | Byte 1 |
 |---|---|